JATOS/JATOS_docs/versioned_docs/version-3.11.1/Overview/Contact-us.md

 ### Email

 You can also email us directly at **support@jatos.org**.
-However, please use the forum or Slack when possible, as your question might help others in the community.
+However, please use the forum when possible, as your question might help others in the community.
 We receive immediate notifications for new posts on those platforms.

 ---